atherlangga/dddtix/part3__repositories/README.rst

 2. Infrastructure.php
 ---------------------

 Both ``Repository`` interfaces mentioned above will be implemented in the ``Infrastructure`` layer.
 Instead of using standard database option (such as RDMBS or even NoSQL databases), we use text file.
 This is done in order to show that *everything* can be data source, even if it's a text file.
 Of course, using text file won't be a scalable option.
-In the future we'll revisit this data source strategy.
+Later on, we'll revisit this decision.

 The two implementation of those ``Repository`` are ``FileSerializationMovieScreeningRepository`` and ``FileSerializationCustomerRepository``.
-Both are using text-file as its backend and JSON string for the content type.
+Both ``Repository`` are using text-file containing JSON string as its backend.

 While ``FileSerializationMovieScreeningRepository`` uses only one file, the ``FileSerializationCustomerRepository`` needs two files: one file to store the customers data, and the other to store the bookings data.
-However, the public API stays simple.
+However, its public API stays simple and doesn't care about how many files it uses.
 This should show that the using ``Repository`` we're able to hide the complexity behind the persistence technique.

 Demonstration